Mervinpais/Easy14_Programing_language/index.md

 I Might add it later, there is/was some code still left over from an attempt in the Console.Print if statment ;)

-## Will this be a genral purpose language?
+## Will this be a general purpose language?

-Not yet, there are still bugs needed to be fixed before it because genral purpose
+Not yet, there are still bugs needed to be fixed before it because general purpose

 ## What is the syntax for loops?